Where’s the best university to do a PhD? Well, we may be a little biased, but we think it’s UQ. Here’s why.

 “That experience changed my life and career path.”

-Barbara learnt English at UQ College and then spent a semester studying at the School of Biological Sciences.
+Barbara learnt English at UQ College and then spent a semester studying at the School of the Environment.

 “The school has excellent infrastructure and new ways of learning with leading researchers."